 Having no mortgage on our primary residence is one of the reasons why my wife and I have felt more calm during this global pandemic versus the 2008 – 2009 financial crisis.
 Yes, I still felt that jolt of fear when the S&P 500 was correcting by 10% a day, but it felt more like a body blow than an uppercut to the chin back then.

 We also worry less about our retirement income getting slashed since our cost of living is so low.
-It’s also nice to know that a bank doesn’t have a lien against our property, just the city if we stop paying property taxes!
+It’s also nice to know that a bank doesn’t have a lien against our property.

 If you want to achieve financial independence quicker, do your best to keep housing expense at 10% of your gross income or lower.
 At this level of expense, you can withstand all sorts of financial mishaps and not really worry too much.